-There are also a number of features related to the layout of a block that can provide clues to a search engine about the functions behind that block.
+There are also a number of features related to the layout of a web page block that can provide clues to a search engine about the functions behind that block.

 The patent provides an example of one classification system where those are categorized as spatial features, presentation features, tag features, and hyperlink features, and some examples of how those might be identified